 Benefits description You pay After the calendar year deductible Ambulance (cont.)
 Consumer Option Air ambulance to the nearest hospital where treatment is available and only if there is no emergency ground transportation available or suitable and the patient's condition requires immediate evacuation.
-Network: Nothing Non-Network: 40% of thePlan's allowance and any difference between our allowance Note: Benefits for air or ground ambulance transportation that is not to the nearest hospital where appropriate treatment is available will be prorated based on mileage to the nearest hospital where appropriate treatment is available. and the billed amount Not covered: All charges • Transportation to other than a hospital, hospice, skilled nursing facility or urgent care medical facility Transportation to or from services including but not limited to physician appointments, dialysis, or diagnostic tests, except as part of covered inpatient hospital care Expenses for ambulance services when the patient is not actually transported
+Network: Nothing Non-Network: Any difference between our allowance and the billed amount Note: Benefits for air or ground ambulance transportation that is not to the nearest hospital where appropriate treatment is available will be prorated based on mileage to the nearest hospital where appropriate treatment is available.
+Note: Prior approval is required for transportation by fixed-wing aircraft (plane).
+Call us at 800-694-9901.
+See Section 3, Other services under You need prior Plan approval for certain services .
+Not covered: All charges • Transportation to other than a hospital, hospice, skilled nursing facility or urgent care medical facility Transportation to or from services including but not limited to physician appointments, dialysis, or diagnostic tests, except as part of covered inpatient hospital care • Expenses for ambulance services when the patient is not actually transported